-John T. Addison Queen's University Management School Queen's University Belfast Belfast BT7 1NN Northern Ireland United Kingdom E-mail: j.addison@qub.ac.uk A common approach in the recent literature on the effect of minimum wages on employment has been to examine labor market outcomes in specific sectors of the economy that tend to pay workers at or close to the minimum.
+A common approach in the recent literature on the effect of minimum wages on employment has been to examine labor market outcomes in specific sectors of the economy that tend to pay workers at or close to the minimum.
 Studies using this approach initially focused on the fast-food restaurant sector, using data collected following or surrounding an increase in the minimum wage (for example, see Katz and Krueger, 1992; Card and Krueger; 1994; Card and Krueger, 2000; Neumark and Wascher, 2000).
-The general tenor of findings employing this approach offered little support for the presumption that higher minimum wages should lead to lower employment.
+The general tenor of findings from the fast-food sector offered at most slight support for the presumption that higher minimum wages lead to lower employment.
+1

 Other specific low-wage sectors of the labor market have not received the same attention as the restaurant sector.
-One exception is the general retail sector where a limited number of studies have investigated potential disemployment effects (viz.
-Kim and Taylor, 1995; Partridge and Partridge, 1999; Sabia, 2006).
+One exception is the general retail sector, where a limited number of studies have investigated potential disemployment effects (Kim and Taylor, 1995; Partridge and Partridge, 1999; Sabia, 2008).
 Although the prevalence of minimum-wage workers in the general retail sector is considerably lower than in the case of restaurants, these studies have universally supported the notion that minimum wages lower employment.

 The present paper adds to the research examining minimum wages in sectors other than restaurants by focusing on employment effects in specific subsectors of the retail trade sector.
-Our choice of particular subsectors hinges largely on their tendency to pay wages near the minimum wage.
+Our choice of particular subsectors hinges principally on their tendency to pay wages near the minimum wage.
 Using county-level data on employment reported by establishments in the period 1990-2005, we are able to examine how employment levels vary with the current minimum wage in that particular state.
 Our panel-data regression framework is similar to that of Neumark and Wascher (1992), allowing for both county and time fixed effects.
 One important enhancement to their framework, however, is our ability to allow for county-specific trends in sectoral outcomes, which specification materially impacts the estimate of the minimum wage effect.

-&lt;sup>1 More recent studies by Dube, Lester, and Reich (2007) and Addison, Blackburn, and Cotti (2008) that use a more comprehensive sample and extended time frame to examine minimum-wage effects in the restaurant sector also point to an absence of disemployment effects.
+1 More recent studies by Dube, Lester, and Reich (2007) and Addison, Blackburn, and Cotti (2008) that use a more comprehensive sample and extended time frame to examine minimum-wage effects in the restaurant sector also fail to provide support for the existence of disemployment effects.

-Our results provide little support for the presence of disemployment effects in the retail trade sectors examined.
-In fact, many of our estimated elasticities actually suggest that increasing the minimum wage can modestly increase sectoral employment.
-Although such results may reflect various noncompetitive influences in the labor market, we incline to the view that they are instead more consistent with the possibility that advances in minimum wages stimulate sector-specific product demand.
+Our results provide little support for the presence of disemployment effects in the retail trade sectors we examine.
+In fact, many of our estimated elasticities actually suggest that increasing the minimum wage may modestly increase sectoral employment.